redwoodjs/redwoodjs-com-archive/docs/testing.md

 There are several other node/text types you can query against with React Testing Library, including `title`, `role` and `alt` attributes, form labels, placeholder text, and more.
 If you still can't access the node or text you're looking for there's a fallback attribute you can add to any DOM element that can always be found: `data-testid` which you can access using `getByTestId`, `queryByTestId` and others (but it involves including that attribute in your rendered HTML always, not just when running the test suite).

-Here's a cheatsheet from React Testing Library with the various permuations of `getBy`, `queryBy` and siblings: https://testing-library.com/docs/react-testing-library/cheatsheet/
+Here's a cheatsheet from React Testing Library with the various permutations of `getBy`, `queryBy` and siblings: https://testing-library.com/docs/react-testing-library/cheatsheet/

 The full list of available matchers like `toBeInTheDocument()` and `toHaveAttribute()` don't seem to have nice docs on the Testing Library site, but you can find them in the [README](https://github.com/testing-library/jest-dom) inside the main repo.